 U.S. Customs and Border Protection is the largest law enforcement agency within the Department of Homeland Security, charged with all border-related security, regulatory and administrative missions.
 We presently have more than 60,000 employees serving both nationwide and overseas.

 What We Do

-CBP's priority mission is to prevent terrorists and terrorist weapons from entering the United States and ensuring the security of our nation at America's borders and ports of entry.
+We prevent terrorists and terrorist weapons from entering the United States and ensuring the security of our nation at America's borders and ports of entry.
 We must maintain this line of defense while allowing legitimate travel and trade that is vital to our economy and way of life.

 CBP is responsible for apprehending individuals attempting to enter the United States illegally; stemming the flow of illegal drugs and other contraband; protecting our agricultural and economic interests from harmful pests and diseases; protecting American businesses from theft of their intellectual property; and regulating and facilitating international trade, collecting import duties, and enforcing U.S. trade laws.

 Types of Careers with CBP

 In general, CBP has two categories of careers:

 Our Frontline Law Enforcement and Mission Critical Occupations